Ents24/public-api-docs/blueprint/blueprint.md

   + incl\_artists (optional, boolean, `1`) ...
 Decides whether or not a list of performing artists is included in the response.
   + incl\_images (optional, boolean, `1`) ...
 Decides whether or not an event images are included in the response.
   + incl\_tickets (optional, boolean, `1`) ...
 Decides whether or not a list of available tickets is included in the response.
+  + incl\_occurrences (optional, boolean, `1`) ...
+Decides whether or not a list of individual event occurrences is included in the response.
   + full\_description (optional, boolean, `1`) ...
 Decides whether full or summarised description text is included in the response.

 + Request